quintel/documentation/docs/main/battery-forecasting.md

 ## Algorithm

 The forecasing algorithm matches an hour of high residual load with an hour of low or negative load from the preceeding 72-hours.
-It causes the battery to charge when load is low and discharge the same amount when load is high.
+It causes the electricity storage technology to charge when load is low and discharge the same amount when load is high.
 This has the effect of flattening the residual load curve, reducing peaks in favor of a more constant curve.

-The algorithm accounts for the input and output capacity, the total volume, and the efficiency of the battery.
+The algorithm accounts for the input and output capacity, the total volume, and the efficiency of the storage technology.

 ### Example